b-rodrigues/fput/manuscript/intro.md

   - tibble: provides a nice, cleaner alternative to `data.frame`
   - tidyr: works hand in hand with `dplyr`

-If you’re missing some or all of these packages, install them.
-You’ll notice that most, if not all, of these packages were authored or co-authored by Hadley Wickham, currently chief scientist at Rstudio, so you can install most of these packages by installing a single package
+If you're missing some or all of these packages, install them.
+You'll notice that most, if not all, of these packages were authored or co-authored by Hadley Wickham, currently chief scientist at Rstudio, so you can install most of these packages by installing a single package